 - Agree on a plan to tackle the issues and reach your goals

-Speaking to a counsellor lets, you take advantage of the opportunity to gain the knowledge, skills and support that you need to recover from what has happened in your life and to turn it in a different direction.
+Speaking to a counsellor lets you take advantage of the opportunity to gain the knowledge, skills and support you need to recover from what has happened in your life and turn it in a different direction.

 What is the average number of sessions?

-At Openforwards, we have many years of experience in treating distress and emotional suffering.
-In this time, we’ve learned that people rarely acquire all they need in less than six sessions.
+At Openforwards, we have many years of experience treating distress and emotional suffering.
+We’ve learned that people rarely acquire all they need in less than six sessions.

 Many people will reach their goals in around 12 to 20 sessions.
 And many others benefit from longer-term work over several years.
-We’re flexible to work with you as long as you need and we’ll be there supporting you for as long as it helps.
+We’re flexible to work with you as long as you need and will support you as long as it helps.

 How will I know if I am making progress?

-I think it’s crucial for both you and your therapist to know if you’re making progress.
+You and your therapist must know if you’re making progress.
 Counselling and psychotherapy are about changing something.
 It is about reaching the goals you want to achieve and becoming the person you want to be.
 You will know if you are making progress when your habits change.

-We don’t suffer because we have problems; that is part of life.
-We suffer when we get stuck with the same issue over and over again.
+We don’t suffer because of problems; that is part of life.
+We suffer when we get stuck with the same issue repeatedly.

 How do you know if you are making progress?